jim-plus/llm-abliteration/README.md

 This repository provides a bunch of parameters to optimize.
 To get the best results, you can try the following steps:

 1. Carefully choose your prompts.
-Prompts in this repository is a general example, you can use your own prompts to get better results.
+Prompts in this repository are an illustrative example; you can use your own prompts to get better results.
 2. Adjust parameters.
 The script provides various parameters to control the abliteration progress.
 You can try different values to see if it helps.
 3. Change the targets.
 You can modify the code to abliterate other targets, as long as it won't mess up the model.
 4. If you have limited VRAM, try `--load-in-4bit` or `--load-in-8bit` to load the model in 4-bit or 8-bit precision.